Ohio Legal Sports Betting Overview

 According to the Internal Revenue Code, every sportsbook also needs to pay an excise tax of 0.25% of its betting handle.
 The Internal Revenue Code also requires operators to pay $50 for every employee involved with accepting bets.

 The Cincinnati Bengals wear an iconic striped uniform [George Walker IV – USA TODAY Network]

 How to Place a Bet in Ohio

-Online sports betting is coming to Ohio, and you’ll want to be ready for when it arrives.
-Follow our step-by-step guide to registering with Ohio sportsbooks below to get signed up and wagering as soon as betting launches:
+Online sports betting has arrived in Ohio, and many sports fans are looking to place their first wagers.
+Follow our step-by-step guide to registering with Ohio sportsbooks below to get signed up and betting:

-Choose one of the online sportsbooks that will launch in Ohio.
+Choose one of the online sportsbooks that has launched in Ohio.

 Many sportsbooks have mobile apps you can download by visiting the operator’s mobile browser site.
-Alternatively, you can go to your Apple or Android app store when these OH betting apps are released.
+Alternatively, you can go to your Apple or Android app store.

 Enter your full name, address, phone number, and the last four digits of your Social Security number to register an account.
 You may also need to create a password and answer security questions.

 Visit the sportsbook’s cashier section and choose a payment method for depositing your money.
 You can add as much as you want, but ensure you are depositing enough to meet the minimum deposit requirements of the sportsbook’s welcome offer.

 Look through your sportsbook’s markets and choose a betting line.
 Add it to your bet slip, where you can select your stake and place the wager.